BikLab/MARS8180-EnvDataSci/week4b-visualizing-data-quality.md

 multiqc --outdir ${OUTPUT} ${INPUT}
 ```

-Copy the file to your personal computer and open the `muiltiqc_report.html` file.
-Are these high-quality or low-quality samples?
-Do we have any adapter contamination?
-What else will you look for?
+Copy the file to your personal computer and open the `muiltiqc_report.html` file